<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=254810232937957&amp;ev=PageView&amp;noscript=1">

 But, in the last five years, the cost of compute has crashed because of the new chipsets being developed.
 It means running calculations natively at the chip level makes it faster, more efficient, and cheaper.
 So now it’s cheaper, we’re seeing more use cases jump up and it’s becoming more widespread.
 As a glimpse into the future, they are expecting mobile devices will become AI data centres, which is just mind-blowing.
 Keep an eye out for Utpal Mangla from IBM at the conference because he’ll be talking about 5G and edge compute which will be really fascinating.

-CEC: Of course, you’ll touch on a lot of topics at the conference itself, but do you have any tidbits about what’s happening in AI right now?
+CEC: Can you share with us any tidbits about what’s happening in AI right now?
 And what trends we might see in the next year or so?

 It’s also real-world areas such as financial services, and ensuring AI doesn’t discriminate when giving loans, opening bank accounts, or even in education.
 It’s taking out the bias from automated processes that will likely be an overarching theme across the whole event AI Forum.